Aarhus University Seal

 More information on Jason Cons's work can be found on his personal website.

-Emma Pask is a Postdoc at School of Culture and Society, Department of Anthropology.
-Her research broadly investigates the relationship between techno-scientific practices of land-use, environmental fantasies, and statecraft.
-In her doctoral work at the University of Chicago, she conducted an ethnography of Texan bat scientists and, in doing so, ended up studying the science of Texas’s environmental stewardship, political myth-making, and historical storytelling primarily in the shape of “the range” and “species ranges.”
-During her postdoc she will be doing research that further explores the historical formation of political-ecological imaginaries in the American West.
+Emma Pask was a postdoctoral researcher at the School of Culture and Society, Department of Anthropology (2024-2025).
+Her research broadly explores the relationship between techno-scientific land-use practices, environmental imaginaries, and statecraft.
+In her doctoral work at the University of Chicago, she conducted an ethnography of Texan bat scientists, which led her to study the science of environmental stewardship in Texas, as well as the political myth-making and historical storytelling shaped through concepts such as “the range” and “species ranges.”
+During her postdoc, she continued to investigate the historical formation of political-ecological imaginaries in the American West.